chris-straka/weibuddies/CONTRIBUTING.md

 # create an encrypted secrets file
 kubectl create secret generic mysecret --dry-run=client --from-literal foo=bar --output json | kubeseal | tee mysecret.yaml

-# To do a git pull on the submodules
+# To do a git pull on the submodule and grab the commit
 git pull --recurse-submodules

 # To grab the latest changes from a git submodule
-cd weibuddies-iac && git pull origin master
+cd weibuddies-iac && git pull origin master git submodule update --remote --merge # shorthand

-# this might be a shorthand, haven't tried it yet
-git submodule update --remote --merge

 ```

 The default memory that WSL2 allots to docker-desktop is 2GB, which is probably not enough (at least it wasn't for me when I tried it).
 I had to go to %USERPROFILE% on my windows computer and create a [.wslconfig file](https://docs.microsoft.com/en-us/windows/wsl/wsl-config#configure-global-options-with-wslconfig) to add more memory.
 My .wslconfig looks like this